 McFarland Springs is the world’s first deliberate collaboration to responsibly farm sustainable fish.
-Most farmed fish are fed a diet that contains fishmeal; fish taken from the ocean, ground up, dried, and fed to farmed fish.
-This practice of removing fish that other marine life rely on as food and is not sustainable.
+Most farmed fish are fed a diet that contains fishmeal; wild fish taken from the ocean, ground up, dried, and fed to farmed fish.
+This practice of removing wild fish that other marine life rely on as food is not sustainable and must be stopped if we hope to protect the delicate life balance needed to sustain healthy marine ecosystems.

-TwoXSea and American Trout in Lassen County partnered in 2009 to test and produce a farmed trout using a nearly pure vegetarian diet of red algae, organic corn, and soy.
-Originally the feed contained approximately 3% fish oil, which has been completely eliminated to create a farmed trout that is raised on a 100% vegetarian diet.
-The results we achieved are stunning, and the flavor is that of a wild trout.
-Not to mention that Omega 3 levels are higher than that of wild salmon.
+TwoXSea began testing our fishmeal alternative in 2009 to produce a farmed trout using a nearly pure vegetarian diet of algae, and plant-based products.
+Originally the feed contained approximately 3% fish oil, which has since been completely eliminated to create a farmed trout that is raised on a 100% vegetarian diet.
+The results we achieved are stunning and a true culinary delight.
+The beautifully balanced sweet flavor, superior texture and lighter firm flesh almost perfectly mirror that of a wild trout.
+The Omega 3 levels are higher than that of wild salmon as well.

 “We realized, a bit too late, that the previous trout we were buying were neither vegetarian nor insectivore.” said Kenny Belov of TwoXSea.
 “Our choice to establish a renewable and responsible source of seafood was driven by the hope that it is still possible to farm seafood without destroying our oceans future.
 I’m happy to say it is possible.”